Standard Deviation Calculator

 Where:

-We will illustrate how to find the standard deviation of sample data using the same example as for the standard deviation of the population.
-But in this situation, the investment manager does not have access to the closing prices of all trading days of the previous month.
-However, he has the closing prices of some random 5 days of the previous month.
-Consequently, he will estimate the standard deviation of stock closing prices using data from the available sample.
+Let's illustrate how to find the sample standard deviation using a variation of the previous example.
+Suppose the investment manager wants to analyze the same stock, but this time, he does not have access to the closing prices for every single trading day of the previous month.
+Instead, he only has the closing prices for a random sample of 5 days.
+He will need to estimate the stock's standard deviation using this limited sample data.

-Let us assume that he has the closing prices for 5 days:
+Let us assume the 5 recorded closing prices are:

 1.31, 1.40, 0.86, 0.88, 1.40